Harmontown/harmontown.github.io/docs/_episodes/321/index.md

 title:                "Magic Shinto Hat"
 image:                "episode-placeholder.jpg"
 description: |-
   Is Schrab getting too comfortable in his comfy chair, and what is he doing with his microphone?
+The role playing gang pivots to being potato farmers, but they get stuck on naming.
+Steve Levy is like a Lego.
 showDate:
 releaseDate:          "2018-09-27 10:00:00Z"
 duration:             "02:07:41"